-It’s a long, thin muscle from inside the ribcage.
+It’s a long, thin muscle from inside the rib cage.
 As it is used for posture, rather than just movement, it is one of the leanest and most tender cuts you can buy.
 However, it is also the most expensive choice.

 Loin chops are cut from the upper part of the pig, unsurprisingly known as the loin area.

-Loin chops with both loin and tenderloin present can be fairly difficult to prepare, as these two meats cook at slightly different rates.
+Loin chops with both pork loin and tenderloin present can be fairly difficult to prepare, as these two meats cook at slightly different rates.

-Pan-frying, sear roasting or smoking are all recommended to get the best-tasting loin chops.
+Pork loin cuts are usually lean and tender, so pan frying, sear roasting or smoking are all recommended to get the best-tasting loin chops.

-Full of flavor, versatile and cheap, pork cheeks are often overlooked in favor of more expensive back cuts.
+Full of flavor, versatile, and cheap, pork cheeks are often overlooked in favor of more expensive back cuts.

 As their name suggests, they come from the cheek area, found directly under the eyes.
-Pork cheek meat has the advantage of being very lean, yet moist.
+Pork cheek meat has the advantage of being very lean yet moist.

 It’s best braised, and after slow cooking, you’ll find it falls apart at the touch of your fork.